tarikflz/phpCast/README.md

 $user->id = 12345;
 $supervisor = (Supervisor) $user; // This is not ok for php
 ~~~
-Thats why i need to use a trait for casting operation it can be useable whole project.
+Thats why i need to use a trait for casting operation it can be usable whole project.
-# Code Example
+# Code example

 ~~~php
 class User{